 How can I upload my immunizations records?

-- Log into Online Student Health, the patient portal, at Online Student Health, using your Net ID and password.
+- Log into Online Student Health using your Net ID and password.

-- Click on the Upload button and follow the instructions on the screen.
+- Click on the Forms button and complete the Immunization Form.
+Follow the instructions on the screen.

-- Enter the vaccination dates (mm/dd/yy) on the immunization tab in the portal.
+- Enter the vaccination dates (mm/dd/yyyy) on the Form in the portal.

-If you are having trouble uploading your records and vaccination dates, please screen-print a copy of the error you are receiving and send the error message in an email to firstname.lastname@example.org.
-We will then contact you directly.
+If you are having trouble completing the form and attaching your records, take a screenshot of the error message and send it in an email to firstname.lastname@example.org.
+A staff member will then contact you directly.